6 core SEO goals for 2025 & how to achieve them

 3. Increase organic traffic

-Before setting a specific SEO goal that has to do with organic traffic, measure the following:
+But before setting a specific SEO goal that has to do with organic traffic, measure the following:

 - The number of queries your site ranks for